II.5: Metal GPU backend

 }

-This computes C = A · B with A being m × n and B being n × p.
+"#;This computes C = A · B with A being m × n and B being n × p.
 The kernel keyword marks matmul_fp32_fp32 as a GPU entry point.
-Its parameters are bound to numbered slots: [[buffer(0)]] through [[buffer(5)]] are how Rust passes the three matrices and the three dimensions in. [[thread_position_in_grid]] and [[thread_position_in_threadgroup]] are filled in by the hardware.
-Every thread sees a different gid, its coordinate in the launch grid.
+Its parameters are bound to numbered slots: [[buffer(0)]] through [[buffer(5)]] are how Rust passes the three matrices and the three dimensions in.
+The last three parameters are filled in by the hardware and tell each thread where it sits: tgid is its threadgroup's coordinate in the launch grid, tid is its index within that threadgroup, and sgid is the index of its SIMD-group, the idea this whole kernel is built around.

 The Metal context